Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_vampire_fang_unfreeze_delay             2       // The number of seconds before players who were frozen in place by the fangs should be released if the vampire stops using the fangs on them ttt_vampire_prime_death_mode                0       // What to do when the prime vampire(s) (e.g. players who spawn as vampires originally) are killed.
 0 - Do nothing.
 1 - Kill all vampire thralls (non-prime vampires).
-2 - Revert all vampire thralls (non-prime vampires) to their original role ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players ttt_vampire_kill_credits                    1       // Whether the vampire receives credits when they kill another player ttt_vampire_loot_credits                    1       // Whether the vampire can loot credits from a dead player ttt_vampire_prime_friendly_fire             0       // How to handle friendly fire damage to the prime vampire(s) from their thralls.
+2 - Revert all vampire thralls (non-prime vampires) to their original role ttt_vampire_prime_only_convert              1       // Whether only prime vampires (e.g. players who spawn as vampire originally) are allowed to convert other players ttt_vampire_kill_credits                    1       // Whether the vampire receives credits when they kill another player.
+(Only applies when ttt_vampire_is_independent and ttt_vampire_is_monster are both disabled) ttt_vampire_credits_award_pct               0.35    // When this percentage of the innocent players are dead, vampires are awarded more credits.
+(Only applies when ttt_vampire_is_monster or ttt_vampire_is_independent is enabled) ttt_vampire_credits_award_size              1       // The number of credits awarded.
+(Only applies when ttt_vampire_is_monster or ttt_vampire_is_independent is enabled) ttt_vampire_credits_award_repeat            1       // Whether the credit award is handed out multiple times. if for example you set the percentage to 0.25, and enable this, vampires will be awarded credits at 25% killed, 50% killed, and 75% killed.
+(Only applies when ttt_vampire_is_monster or ttt_vampire_is_independent is enabled) ttt_vampire_loot_credits                    1       // Whether the vampire can loot credits from a dead player ttt_vampire_prime_friendly_fire             0       // How to handle friendly fire damage to the prime vampire(s) from their thralls.
 0 - Do nothing.
 1 - Reflect damage back to the attacker (non-prime vampire).
 2 - Negate damage to the prime vampire. ttt_vampire_credits_starting                1       // The number of credits a vampire should start with